 He started his career in primary school where he gained a love for developing experiences, whether it be on stage or behind the scenes.
 Life continued onto Full Sail where he studied, Recording Arts, and Music Business, then continued on to get his MBA focused in Marketing.
 From there he has worked in the festival scenes of Southern Florida, Radio promotions in Florida and the Mid Atlantic, Artist management, and then became a teacher.
 Being a teacher in the classroom of an underfunded City district is what gave him the extra push to move farther into permanent installs.

 He started a Consulting firm named Limited Audio, where he worked with community leaders in Houses of Worship, Local Theatres, Event Halls, and general exhibition spaces to help define what true exhibition experiences look like with quality in mind.

 Shortly after starting the Limited Audio, he got the role of AV tech at Baltimore City Public Schools, then progressed to lead, and the rest is still unfolding…

 Shane Springer has been active in technology for over 20 years.
-In that time he has worked heavily in both the IT systems, Collaboration, and AV spaces.
+During that time he has worked heavily in both the IT systems, Collaboration, and AV spaces.
 Prior to starting with Zoom, Shane’s AV experience has crossed Programming, Engineering, and Consulting.
 Today, he works with some of the world’s largest innovators to foster transformative collaboration experiences and promotes quality-first methodologies globally.
-Shane works alongside Zoom's product team to facilitate ground-breaking new features as well as improving management and scale for Conference Rooms with customers and partners alike.
+Shane works alongside Zoom's product team to facilitate ground-breaking new features as well as improve management and scale for Conference Rooms with customers and partners alike.
 Every day, Shane applies the methods and mental frameworks of AQAV to deliver systems that work consistently and delight users globally.